sudeltas/solutions_repo_/docs/1 Physics/1 Mechanics/Problem_1.md

 # Problem 1
-📘 Projectile Motion: Investigating Range as a Function of Angle 🎯 1.
+#📘 Projectile Motion: Investigating Range as a Function of Angle
+#🎯 1.
 Theoretical Background

 Projectile motion describes the motion of an object thrown into the air, subject only to gravitational acceleration.

-🧮 Equations of Motion
+#🧮 Equations of Motion

 The motion is broken into two components:

-Horizontal (x-axis)
+1.Horizontal (x-axis)

-Vertical (y-axis)
+2.Vertical (y-axis)

-Initial velocity components:
+#Initial velocity components:

 $v_{0x} = v_0 \cos(\theta)$